sgon1853/lerna-changelog-enterprise/README.md

 - `repo`: Your "org/repo" on GitHub
   (automatically inferred from the `package.json` file)

+- `githubServer`: In case if you are using github enterprise

 - `nextVersion`: Title for unreleased commits
   (e.g. `Unreleased`)